suixinsuo/olympus-protocol/docs/Using Components.md

 3. Introduction to stubs

 One easy solution is to make the delay time configurable, so we can just change the configuration to a few seconds for the test cases.
-However, to gain the trust of the investors, we want this number to be fixed and not modifiable, otherwise the fund manager could modify it to his own advantage.
+However, to gain the trust of the investors, we want this number to be fixed and not modifiable, otherwise, the fund manager could modify it to his own advantage.

 The first option is to initialize a value in the initialize function (which could be a reasonable solution).
 However, we need to be sure that the value is the same for all instances of this fund.

 No worries, we have another solution.
 We can mockup the derivative.
 Create a new mockup file in `myOwnContracts/MyContractStub.sol`.
-In this file we will inherit from our derivative, but override the declaration of the interval to zero seconds.
+In this file, we will inherit from our derivative, but override the declaration of the interval to zero seconds.
 Furthermore, we need to override the constructor.

 After you change the derivative's name to your own chosen name, the code should look similar to this: